jetweedy/vagrant/README.md

 ## Installation of the Box Itself:

-Open up a cmd line:
+Open up a cmd line and CD into the 'vagrant' folder of this repository.

 ```
 vagrant init ubuntu/bionic64